punitlanjewar/data-analysis-projects/Power BI/Employee Analysis/README.md

 ### [8] Attrition by Working Years

-The Chart gives the details about the employees attrition and the working Years in the organization, i.e. before leaving the organization how many years employes work in the organization.
+The Chart gives the details about the employees attrition and the working Years in the organization, i.e. before leaving the organization how many years employees work in the organization.

     16 employees left the organization less than 1 year 57 employees left the organization within one year